abbvie-external/OmicNavigatorWebApp/README.md

+To develop, first install node modules from top level folder using `npm install`, then run `npm start`, which will open the app at localhost:3000

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>